sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 <a id="333-Zebra"></a>
 ### 3.3.3 Zebra
 Zebra changes are required to send ES membership and DF election information to Fpmsyncd.
 Existing socket for zebra-Fpmsyncd communication is leveraged.
-For sending split-horizon and DF information to Fpmsyncd, NEXTHOP update messages will be used.
+For sending split-horizon and DF information to Fpmsyncd, Trafic Control (TC) update messages will be used.
 Fpmsyncd will process raw netlink messages instead of using libnl3 APIs for decoding these messages.

 <a id="334-Fpmsyncd"></a>
 ### 3.3.4 Fpmsyncd